TrevorM7567/DS_Final_Project_Proposal_TMM/README.md

 4/19/2023: Update to poster_presentation_TMM

-4/24/2023: final_project_paper_TMM, which encapsulates the entire project and all of its steps.
+4/24/2023: final_project_paper_TMM, which encapsulates the entire project and all of its steps

 4/26/2023: Final Project Code uploaded.
 This contains the final step of the project, which is predictive analysis.
 In the future, I would retrain these models when a significant amount of new information is uploaded by data.gov

+5/3/2023: Added the final_project_ppt_TMM file which is the final piece of this project